 Doxycycline (Cat.
-No. 631311) is required for inducing gene expression in your Retro-X Tet-On Advanced System.
+No. 631311) is required to maintain your Retro-X Tet-Off Advanced System in the "off" state, thus preventing your GOI from being expressed.
 Make a solution of 1-2 mg/ml in H2O.
-Filter sterilize, aliquot, and store at -20°C in the dark.
+Filter sterilize, aliquot, and store at -20° C in the dark.
 Use within one year.